luizbafilho/fusis/README.md

 ## Why?
 The whole goal of this project it is to bring a accessible way to use IPVS.

-Fusis Balance will be responsible for dectect new/failed nodes and add/remove a route to it and automatically configure the network in order to make everything work.
+Fusis Balance will be responsible for detect new/failed nodes and add/remove routes to it.
+It will automatically configure the network in order to make everything work.

 ## State
-This project it's under heavy development.
-It's not usable yet, but you can **Star** :star: the project and follow the updates.
+This project it's under heavy development, it's not usable yet, but you can **Star** :star: the project and follow the updates.

 # Development
 There is compile and runtime dependency on [libnl](https://www.infradead.org/~tgr/libnl/).